Start Learning Today

 Artwork by Tom Hammick

-Neurodiversity in the Everything-Crisis
+Neurodiversity in the Everything Crisis

-In this first event of Neurodiversity and the Everything Crisis, we will reflect on how different ways of perceiving, sensing, and understanding the world might contribute to collective sense-making in a time of deep uncertainty.
+In this first event of Neurodiversity in the Everything Crisis, we will reflect on how different ways of perceiving, sensing, and understanding the world might contribute to collective sense-making in a time of deep uncertainty.

 Thursday, 21st May, 5-7 pm BST